rafaelmarques7/cardgames-react-native/README.md

 * Win leader board  position #0 (offline)
 * play again button appears to quickly
 * add home button  to loss menu
+* odds do not show on the second game

+### Ideas

+* make leaderboard winner name bigger
+* allow increasing the speed of the animations

 ---